 Join us today!

-To apply for membership to Te Rōpū Whakahau, download the Membership Form, fill out your details and the type of membership applied for, and send the completed form along with the appropriate fee to:
+To apply for membership to Te Rōpū Whakahau, fill out this online Membership Form, and the type of membership applied for.

-Cheques should be made payable to Te Rōpū Whakahau.
-Payment may be made by direct credit, internet banking, bank transfer to the bank account below.
+Cheques are no longer accepted.
+Payment may be made by direct credit, internet banking, or bank transfer to the bank account below.
 Please ensure you include your last name or reference:

 Te Rōpū Whakahau